Staber07/ProjectSCARS/README.md

 #### 1. Install Package Managers and Related Software

 The central server uses [Python](https://python.org/) and the FastAPI framework, and uses [uv](https://astral.sh/uv) to manage the project. [nvm-windows](https://github.com/coreybutler/nvm-windows) is recommended to be used to install and manage Node.
 [Firebase CLI](https://firebase.google.com/docs/cli/) is uesd to manage the Firebase project.
-To install Firebase, follow their [install documentation](https://firebase.google.com/docs/cli/).

 > [!CAUTION]
 > Make sure to remove previous installations of Python and NodeJS before proceeding.
 If you are certain that there are no traces left of the previous installation (i.e., leftover configuration files), you can perform the following commands: